 On October 2007, the Company announced an expected US\$ 1.5 million financing.
 On December 21, 2007, the Company informed its stockholders that the first tranche of US\$ 300,000 related to the US\$ 1.5 Million financing was not closed due to unfavorable market conditions.
-As of May 31, 2008, the Company raised only \$70,000 from this first tranche of \$300,000.
-The Company has determined the debentures to have a beneficial conversion feature totaling \$22,165.
+The Company raised only \$70,000 from this first tranche of \$300,000.
+The Company had determined the debentures to have a beneficial conversion feature totaling \$23,333.
 The beneficial conversion feature has been recorded as a debt discount which will be amortized over the life of the loan.
-As of May 31, 2009, the unamortized debt discount was \$4,862.
+As of August 31, 2009, the unamortized debt discount was \$1,958.
 The beneficial conversion feature was valued using the intrinsic value method.
+There were no warrants issued in this transaction.

-On March 3, 2008, Viropro agreed to issue up to \$2,000,000 of convertible debentures.
-The time frame for collecting the financing and issuing convertible debentures began March 3, 2008 and will continue through December 15, 2008.
-As of May 31, 2009, \$992,082 of convertible debentures had been issued.
-The Company has determined the debentures to have a beneficial conversion feature totalling \$656,009.
-The beneficial conversion feature was valued under the Instrinsic value method using the following assumptions: a stock price between \$0.02 and \$0.07; and an estimated life of 3 years.
+On March 3, 2008, the Company agreed to issue up to \$2,000,000 (CD\$) of convertible debentures.
+The time frame for collecting the financing and issuing convertible debentures began March 3, 2008 through December 15, 2008.
+As of August 31, 2009, \$992,082 of convertible debentures had been issued.
+The Company has determined the debentures to have a beneficial conversion feature totalling \$656,007.
+The beneficial conversion feature was valued under the intrinsic value method using the following assumptions: a stock price between \$0.02 and \$0.07; and an estimated life of 3 years.
 This debenture bears an annual interest rate of 10% to be paid semi-annually, the conversion price is set at \$0.03 per share and the maturity is June 2011.
-As of May 31, 2009 the unamortized debt discount was \$394,454.
+As of August 31, 2009 the unamortized debt discount was \$337,040.
+There were no warrants issued in this transaction.

-(A Development Stage Company) Notes to Financial Statements May 31, 2009 (UNAUDITED - in USD\$)
+(A Development Stage Company) Notes to Financial Statements August 31, 2009 (UNAUDITED - in USD\$)